Glossary of Terms

 Aperture table ?
 Aperture list.

 Aperture wheel - A component of a vector photoplotter, it is a metal disk having cut-outs with brackets and screw holes arranged near its rim for attaching apertures.
 Its center hole is attached to a motorized spindle on the lamp head of the photoplotter.
-When a D code denoting a particular position on the wheel is retreived from a Gerber file by the photoplotter, the wheel is caused to rotate so that the aperture in that position is placed between the lamp and the film.
+When a D code denoting a particular position on the wheel is retrieved from a Gerber file by the photoplotter, the wheel is caused to rotate so that the aperture in that position is placed between the lamp and the film.

 In preparation for a photoplotting, the aperture wheel is set up by a technician who reads a printed aperture list , selects the correct aperture from a set of them stored in a box with compartments and, using a small screw driver, installs the aperture onto the position on the wheel which is called for on the list.
 This process is subject to human error and is one of the disadvantages of vector photoplotters as compared with laser photoplotters.

-Artwork Artwork for printed circuit design is photoplotted film (or merely the Gerber files used to drive the photoplotter), NC Drill file and documentation which are all used by a board house to manufacture a bare printed circuit board.
+Artwork Artwork for printed circuit layout is photoplotted film (or merely the Gerber files used to drive the photoplotter), NC Drill file and documentation which are all used by a board house to manufacture a bare printed circuit board.
 See also Valuable Final Artwork.

 ASCII - American Standard Code for Information Interchange.
 A text and control-code character set used in computers.
 Pronounced "ASS-key."